exxojay/gost-android/README_en.md

 2. Compile and package using Android Studio.

 ## FAQs
-### Where does the frp kernel (libfrpc.so) of the project come from?
+### Where does the gost kernel (libgost.so) of the project come from?
-It is obtained directly by extracting the corresponding ABI Linux version archive from [frp's release](https://github.com/fatedier/frp/releases), renaming frpc to libfrpc.so.
+It is obtained directly by extracting the corresponding ABI Linux version archive from [gost's release](https://github.com/go-gost/gost/releases), renaming gost to libgost.so.
 The project does not invoke methods from the so file within its code but treats the so as an executable file, executing the corresponding command through shell.
 Due to Golang's zero-dependency characteristic, the executable file can be run directly through shell in Android.